 Water pressure is the force acting on an area and is commonly expressed in kilopascals (kPa) or meters head (m).
-Within the SA Water water supply network the pressure at your connection will, in most cases, originate from an elevated tank upstream from your property.
+Within our water supply network the pressure at your connection will, in most cases, originate from an elevated tank upstream from your property.
 One meter of elevation (1 meters head) equates to approximately 10kPa of pressure.
 Figure 1 is a typical example illustrating the pressure head created by an elevated tank.
 In this example the pressure supplied to the house is 20 meters which is approximately 200kPa.

-Figure 1 - Example of the pressure being supplied to a property created by the elevation (EL) tank
+Figure 1 - Pressure being supplied to a property created by the elevation (EL) tank